Minimizing IRA Taxes and Avoiding Creditors

 Continuing the Benefits of an IRA for Your Heirs

-An individual retirement account (IRA) is an important part of most retirement portfolios.
+An individual retirement account (IRA) is an important part of many retirement portfolios.
 If you have contributed the annual maximum over your adult life, you've probably grown a nice nest egg for your golden years.

-The IRA Inheritance Trust
+What an IRA Inheritance Trust Can Do

 Example: Say that Joe's daughter inherits his $200,000 IRA.
 Whether she spends it or reinvests, there will be a big tax bill the following year.
 With an IRA inheritance trust, the money stays put the government, creditors and the beneficiaries themselves can't get at it.
 Assuming an 8 percent annual return, Joe's daughter would take out some $700,000 in minimum distributions if she lived another 30 years and still leave $300,000 to Joe's grandchildren when she dies!